elenderg/PAL-1000/instruções de compilação.md

 `A locus is a byte pointer.`

-A "locus" points to the very spot in the source code where an error is discovered.
+A "_locus_" points to the very spot in the source code where an error is discovered.
 That, plus a fully qualified path, lets the Desktop find and position the programmer on the offending line of code when an error is discovered.

-28. Routines are internally known by their "monikers" which are made up of monikettes, where each monikette can be a word, a bunch of words, a type, or a variable.
+28. Routines are internally known by their "_monikers_" which are made up of monikettes, where each monikette can be a word, a bunch of words, a type, or a variable.
 So we need this stuff put back:

 `A moniker is a string.`